icompuiz/node-toastycms/README.md

 Current documentation is coming soon, but in the mean time here are some snaps of my high level architecture/class diagram for it.
 - Diagram 1: https://www.dropbox.com/s/eihyoy77q439k7e/WP_20140511_00_37_09_Pro.jpg
 - Diagram 2: https://www.dropbox.com/s/jy2jo8ol2zfzn2c/WP_20140510_16_38_07_Pro.jpg

+## Type -> Template -> Definition
+This is an object oriented style of content managment.
+A Type describes the attributes of Content.
+When defining a Type you will be defining all the attributes Content of that Type will have and will select the `input` module that knows the way values for that attribute will be defined by users.

+After a Type has been defined, an output Template can be defined.
+A template describes how content can be output to viewers.
+In your template, attributes will be output using output modules that know how to output data of a given input format.

+For example if a particular Type has an attribute called `image` with an input format of `file`.
+The expectation here is when a user goes to defined a value for this attribute, they will upload a file.
+For this attrubute an output module called `image` can be defined that knows how to consume the data exposed by the `file` input module when the user has defined a value.
+Assuming this value is the path to the file, the `image` output module will output an `<image />` html element whose source is the path.

+Types can inherit properties from each other.
+The intention of this feature is to allow for multiple output templates for a particular Type.
+In the previous version of ToastyCMS, the developer would define both the input and output format of a particular attribute.
+This version decouples this association in order to provide more flexibilility.

+From the above example, a child type can be defined that does not add any new attributes by has a unique Template.
+In this template instead of using the `image` output module, it uses an output module called `link`.
+This module takes a value and outputs an `<a></a>` element whose href is the value exposed by the `file` input module.

+I figure this flexibility will enable developers to define html templates, JSON templates, RSS feeds, and more.